vjpr/monaco-bold/README.md

 # Monego

-## The beloved Monaco monospaced font recreatd with a bold and italic variant.
+## The beloved Monaco monospaced font, recreatd with a bold and italic variant.
 Finally.

 Bold and italic variants of Monaco were originally recreated by @vjpr but seem to be abandoned now.
 Font integration problems were fixed by me.